tj/n/README.md

     export N_NODE_MIRROR=https://unofficial-builds.nodejs.org/download/release

-You may need to specify the architecture explicitly if not autodetected by `n`, such as using `musl` `libc` on Alpine.
+You may need to specify the architecture explicitly if not autodetected by `n`, such as using `musl` `libc` on Alpine:

     export N_NODE_MIRROR=https://unofficial-builds.nodejs.org/download/release
     apk add bash curl libstdc++